IT-REX-Platform/Wiki-EnPro-WS2020/wiki/Application-Architecture--User-Access-Management.md

 (See all details: [User Data Model](Application-Architecture--Data-Model--User))

 As different micorservices require this information for authorization, it should all be included in the JWT.
 Consequence: The information must be available in keycloak as issuer of the JWT.
+All roles (system and course level) will be implemented as roles in keycloak.
+The system-level roles are static: there will be only admin, lecturer and student.

+The course-level roles are dynamic: For each course, there will be the above mentioned three roles that can then be assigned to a user.
+The CourseService encapsulates all functionality for managing a course.
+Therefore, these roles must be created in keycloak when creating a course.

 As all rights within an individual course depend on the course role of a user, a microserive must store the course ID of all entities and resources it stores in order to manage access in a decentral way.
 So for instance, the media service must store the course ID for any video it stores.